jiaminglu0716/mvlg-blog/source/_drafts/diary/Event_Life_Year_2023.md

 - #### Think
 1. Even leaving their home, I have not give him the channel to DL GTA5 in steam and point out that u would not give me face in after time I would not to help u solve this problem.
 If u have any questions, please use search engine Baidu.
 This is a tip and I will not seriously to chat with u, see u next cc.
 2. The man is not giving me a great impression, such as: honesty and communication.
+3. Sometimes, we need to give up and enhance self-ability.
 {% endnote %}